-The Linn County Sheriff's Office is currently recruiting for Deputy Sheriff (Criminal Patrol) for Lateral transfer candidates.
-The Sheriff’s Office is building an ongoing eligibility list for current and future positions.
-This recruitment will remain open until such time that vacant Criminal Division openings are filled, either from this recruitment or from recruitment or entry-level applicants.
+The Linn County Sheriff's Office is building an eligibility list for Deputy Sheriff (Criminal Patrol) for Lateral transfer candidates for current and future positions.
+The application process will close on January 31, 2021 and all NTN test scores must be received by that time.
 The Sheriff's Office may close this recruitment at any time, without further notice.

-All lateral applicants must successfully pass the ORPAT with a time at or below 5:30.
-Applicants residing in Oregon may take the ORPAT with the National Testing Network or electronically attach to their NEOGOV application proof of a passing ORPAT taken dated within 1 year of the closing date of this recruitment.
-ORPAT proof must state the date it was passed, the agency administering the ORPAT, the passing time, and the applicant's name.
-It must either come directly to Linn County from the agency or be on agency letterhead.
-ORPAT proof may be emailed to firstname.lastname@example.org.
+All applicants must successfully pass the ORPAT with a time at or below 5:30.
+Applicants residing in Oregon may take the ORPAT with the National Testing Network or electronically attach, to their NEOGOV application, proof of a passing ORPAT dated within 1 year of your application date.
+Proof of ORPAT may be emailed to Kori Goff at email@example.com and must state the date it was passed, the agency administering the ORPAT, the passing time, and the applicant's name.
+It must either come directly to Linn County from the agency or be on agency letterhead with agency contact information.

-Lateral applications are also being accepted.
-Please make note of your previous experience in your application, and answer the Lateral Applicant question on the NEOGOV application accordingly.
+For Lateral applicants, please make note of your previous experience in your application and answer the Lateral Applicant question on the NEOGOV application accordingly.
 For lateral hires, salary compensation will be based on current experience level and pay (to be determined).

 Bilingual Pay: Employees who are fluent in Spanish (and possibly Russian and/or American Sign Language) and use these skills while on duty will receive an additional 5% per month after passing a Standardized Language Fluency test administered by Linn County.
 Bilingual Pay is awarded at the discretion of the Sheriff.